Suleman-Elahi/webS3/README.md

     AWS_SECRET_ACCESS_KEY
     AWS_BUCKET_NAME

+`PGSQL_URI` can be set to a postgres database in this format: `postgresql://USER:PASSWSORD@HOST:5432/DATABASE`

+If you are using Vercel's free Postgres DB then must append `?sslmode=require` in the end of the database URI above.

+Or, if you want to SQLite for temp/local use on PC or VPS then just set `PGSQL_URI` to: `sqlite:///files.db`    (it will not work on Vercel as it gives you read-only system)

 I created it for a simple use case of mine.

 Feel free to extend it.
 In future I might add the ability to delete and upload files as well.